 Wellness House in Hinsdale, Illinois, provides resources at no cost for people diagnosed with cancer as well as for their family members and caregivers.
 Programs include exercise classes, healthy cooking classes, stress management techniques, support groups, and social events.
 Wellness House’s boutique makes wigs available to cancer patients at no charge, and their library contains resources on a wide range of health-related issues.

 WINGS seeks to help women in the northwest suburbs of Chicago who are affected by homelessness or domestic violence.
 WINGS provides programming designed to support the individual needs of each client.
-All WINGS programs offer safety planning, therapeutic and financial counseling, support groups, community referrals, life skills enhancement, career and housing solution assistance, mentoring, and access to food pantries.
+All WINGS programs offer safety planning, therapeutic and financial counseling, support groups, community referrals, life skills enhancement, career and housing solution-assistance, mentoring, and access to food pantries.

-Services that WINGS provides include:
+Services that WINGS provide include: